Newt Scamander: Fantastic Beasts and Where to Find Them

 In 1926, Newt Scamander makes a brief stop over in New York with the motive of releasing Frank the Thunderbird into its habitat.
 Newt carries with him a magically expanded suitcase in which he carries several magical beasts from his voyage around the world.
 In a chain of chaotic events, Newt's suitcase is accidentally switched with the suitcase of Muggle (or No-maj) aspiring baker Jacob Kowalski; Jacob opens the suitcase and accidentally lets out the magical beasts.
 Newt teams up with Jacob, American ex-auror Porpentina "Tina" Goldstein, and Tina's Legilimens sister Queenie, to round up all the escaped creatures.
 Newt faces complications from MACUSA (Magical Congress of the United States of America) but nonetheless succeeds in rounding up all the escaped creatures with Jacob, Tina and Queenie's help.
 When Queenie learns of Newt's past through her Legillimency, she advises him to move on, describing Leta Lestrange as a "taker".

-Newt encounters a destructive and emotionally disturbed obscurial teenager Credence Barebone, whom Newt comforts and consoles with his kindness.
-When MACUSA aurors attack Credence and presumably kill him, Newt is the only one who notices that a tiny wisp of the obscurus flees (implying that Credence survived).
+Newt encounters a destructive and emotionally disturbed obscurial teenager Credence Barebone, whom Newt attempts to comfort and consoles with the aid of Tina (who attempted to help him before).
+When MACUSA aurors attack Credence and blast the Obscurial to oblivion, Newt is the only one who notices that a tiny wisp of the Obscurus flees (likely to find another host).
 Newt exposes that MACUSA auror Percival Graves is the infamous and dangerous dark wizard Gellert Grindelwald in disguise; Grindelwald is arrested.
 Newt prevents the exposure of wizarding world to the No-maj community by using his thunderbird to disperse a potion which removes all the No-maj's memories about the Obscurial battle.
-Newt receives respect and apology from MACUSA.
+Newt receives respect and a sincere apology from MACUSA.
 Newt bids Jacob an emotional farewell before the latter willingly steps into the rain of obliviating potion.
 Newt argues on Tina's behalf and justifies her mistake because of which she had been fired; thereafter, Tina gets back her job as an auror.
 A week later, Newt anonymously gifts Jacob some silver Occamy shells to help him sanction a loan and fulfill his dream of opening a bakery.
 Newt bids farewell to Tina and promises to deliver a copy of his book to her in person, before he boards a ship to England and leaves.